Six of One ignore merchandise if it isn't their own.

 "To show how 601 will ignore a story to spite its face, I was (as your site mentions) a 601 member at the time of the book's launch.
 I even sent them (again) the link to my site on which there is a story from a Welsh paper that cites me as a member.
 You would think they'd use the association to their own advantage.
 Obviously, the book was a hit and is still selling strong.
 Bottom line, though 601 is ignoring me (and Roger Goodman's CD) it didn't hurt sales one bit.
 Perhaps it even helped not being associated with 601?"

-Prisoner Calendar 2004 - officially sanctioned by Carlton, and produced by Slow Dazzle.
-Practically ignored by Six of One because its co-creators Jaz Wiseman (who was also smeared in Langley's yellow document) and Rob Fairclough (who wrote Carlton's official Prisoner companion) have included a link to PrizBiz (and not Six of One) on the back of the item, and both attended Prisoner Day 2003 (Carlton sanctioned event with no Six of One involvement).
+There are also other examples of Prisoner merchandise being practically ignored by Six of One such as Prisoner Official calendars - officially sanctioned by Carlton, and produced by Slow Dazzle.
+Practically ignored by Six of One because its co-creators Jaz Wiseman (who was also smeared in Langley's yellow document) and Rob Fairclough (who wrote Carlton's official Prisoner companion) have included a link to PrizBiz (and not Six of One) on the back of the item, and both attended Prisoner Day 2003 (officially sanctioned event with no Six of One involvement).

-In a 2005 Society magazine, Six of One admitted that they do not cover Prisoner items, however official, unless they were personally involved, or had been sent "freebies":
+In a recent Society magazine, Six of One admitted that they do not cover Prisoner items, however official, unless they were personally involved, or had been sent "freebies":

-Not content with just ignoring events, Six of One in October 2005 tried a new tactic - attacking an event raising money for terminally-ill children!
+Not content with just ignoring events, Six of One in October 2005 even tried a new tactic - attacking an event raising money for terminally-ill children!
 Click HERE for more on this.

 Click HERE to return to the main page, where details of many other dirty deeds can be found.